10 Nov Before You Kill Yourself, Do Some Drugs in the Jungle

 I find it so ironic that anti-depressants are legal while plant medicine, in so many countries, is not.
 I’ve taken prescription drugs for my depressions and mood swings, and in hindsight, I think they made my situation even worse.

-They made me lose my hair, gave me an insatiable appetite so that I gained weight, ruined my sex drive and made me lose my orgasm, turned me into a Zombie and the icing on the cake was when they made me shit my pants.
+The medication made me lose my hair, gave me an insatiable appetite so that I gained weight, ruined my sex drive, made me lose my orgasm, turned me into a Zombie, and the icing on the cake was when they made me shit my pants.